adamhgriffith-uofu/dualstack-virtualbox-k8s/README.md

 ## Build and Run
 1. Update the name of the bridged adaptor in the `Vagrantfile` to match the host.
 2. Copy `/<repo-location>/servers.yml.tmpl` to `/<repo-location>/servers.yml` and modify as needed.
-   * The first entry will be applied to the control plane and the remainder to the worker nodes.
+   * The first entry will be applied to the control-plane and the remainder to the worker nodes.
-   * **Note:** If a single entry is specified only the control plane will be created.
+   * **Note:** If a single entry is specified only the control-plane will be created.
 3. Bring up the virtual machines:

    ```shell